Sunlitspace542/ArgSfx-SASM-Docs/ch7_notes_practices_quirks.md

 ### Final Notes

 SASM and ArgSfx are powerful and historically significant assemblers used in the development of *Star Fox* and *Star Fox 2*.
-While they does show their age, they remain as extremely capable tools when mastered.
+While they do show their age, they remain as extremely capable tools when mastered.

-Next: Appendix - directive quick reference and symbol tables.
+Next: Appendix A - quick reference.